 Wait for my approval before creating it.

-This forces a human review and prevents the agent from sprinkling one-call-site “helpers” everywhere.
+This forces a human review and stops the agent from sprinkling one-call-site “helpers” everywhere.

 Prevention

-.cursorruleswrite: “Before importing, you mustgreporfindto confirm the target exists.
-Never invent a path” - Add
+CLAUDE.md/AGENTS.md/.cursorruleswrite: “Before importing, you mustgreporfindto confirm the target exists.
+Never invent a path.
+Never install a package without confirming it’s real.” - Add

 - Keep

-npm installin its own commit so you can see exactly what was added in any week - In monorepos, use tsconfig
+npm installin its own commit so you can review exactly what was added (and whether the name is real) any week. - In monorepos, use tsconfig

-pathsaliases instead of relative paths — hallucination rate drops noticeably
+pathsaliases instead of deep relative paths — the hallucination/path-math rate drops noticeably. - Set

 Related